BestTimesToVisit.com Logo

 Divvy Bike Share

-Chicago's bike share program, Divvy, offers a fantastic way to explore the lakefront trail and neighborhoods at your own pace.
+Chicago's bike-share program offers a fantastic way to explore the lakefront trail, parks, and neighborhoods at your own pace.
 It's perfect for shorter distances and when the weather is pleasant.

 Ride-Sharing Services (Uber/Lyft)

-Uber and Lyft are ubiquitous in Chicago and offer convenient door-to-door service, especially for groups or when traveling with luggage.
-They are ideal for getting to destinations not easily accessible by public transit or late at night.
+Uber and Lyft are ubiquitous in Chicago and offer door-to-door convenience, especially for late-night travel or when carrying luggage.
+They are readily available throughout the city and suburbs.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.